 This year the maximum activity is predicted to occur on the morning of October 21st, when up to 20 swift Orionid meteors should be visible per hour from rural locations away from city lights.
 Orionid meteors are not visible until after 22:00 (10pm) local daylight saving time as the source of these meteors does not rise above the eastern horizon until then.
 The best time to see these meteors is from 01:00 to dawn, when the Orionid radiant lies in excess of 30 degrees above the horizon.
 At the time of maximum activity the source of these meteors lies just east of the faint club of Orion.
 This position also lies about 10 degrees northeast of the bright orange star known as Betelgeuse (alpha Orionis).
 10 degrees is equal to one’s fist with your arm held straight out.

 The bright moon often interferes with viewing meteor activity by obscuring the fainter meteors.
-We will not encounter any such problems this year as the waxing crescent moon sets just as the Orionid rises in the opposite side of the sky.
+We will not encounter any such problems this year as the moon will reach its last quarter phase on October 17th and will become less of a problem with each passing night as it approaches its new phase on the 25th.
+On the morning of maximum activity the moon will be 15-20 percent illuminated and far to the east of the radiant.
+If you find the crescent moon distracting you can always change directions you are facing so that it will not lie within your field of view.
 With the moon out of the way the only things that would stop you from seeing the show would be clouds and bright city lights.
 There is not much can do about cloud cover other than checking at later times during the morning.
 If the entire night is lost to clouds you can try again on the next night as Orionid activity will be almost as strong on the night of October 21/22.
+In fact the Orionids are strong for several night surrounding October 21st, so if the night of maximum is predicted to be cloudy, you can still witness good rates just before and after the maximum.
 As for bright city lights, it is highly recommended that you find a safe rural observing spot away from city lights as the more stars you can see, the more meteors you will count.

 Viewing meteor activity is a great way to easily contribute to science by being a citizen scientist.
 In order to produce scientifically useful data you need to view for at least one hour and provide shower associations with each meteor you witness.
 It also is necessary to provide us with the magnitude of the faintest star you can see.
 This is easily done by counting the number of stars visible with certain areas of the sky – see also https://www.imo.net/observations/methods/visual-observation/ and here for more tips on viewing meteor showers.
-In order to share your observations it is necessary to fill out a visual meteor report form on the International Meteor Organization.
+In order to share your observations it is suggest that you to fill out a visual meteor report form from the International Meteor Organization.
+This is only available to registered members, but this option is free to those who just wish to contribute data.
+We strongly encourage everyone to join the IMO as a full member as detailed analysis of the Orionids and others meteors showers is presented in the IMO Journal.

 We wish you good luck and look forward to seeing your viewing results!